-This 5 minute long video shows how old cardboard is recycled to new cardboard:
+This 5 minute long video shows how old cardboard is recycled to make new cardboard:

 - The separated cardboard is transported to a cardboard recycling plant.

-- Here the cardboard is pressed into large bales with a cardboard baling press.
+- Here the cardboard is pressed into large bales with a cardboard baling machines.

 - The raw material is then transported to paper mills where it unbaled.

-- The cardboard is mixed with water so it turns into a pulp.
+- The cardboard is then mixed with water so it turns into a grey water and cardboard pulp.

-- The grey pulp consists of water and cardboard.
-With filtering mechanisms contiminations and impurities are removed from the material.
+- Then, with filtering mechanisms contamination and impurities are removed from the material.

-- The clean cardboard fiber pulp is now mixed and pressed into a ‘noodle’ shape.
+- The clean cardboard fiber pulp is then mixed and pressed into a ‘noodle’ shape.

 - The cardboard is fed to a paper making machine.